As discussed in a previous blog, dogs are clearly more than man's best friend.They can significantly improve our health and quality of life.

 - Do interval training with your dog.
 This can be done by following your dog to the ball or frisbee once thrown and walking back to the original spot.
 When following the dog walk fast, jog or sprint.
 You can do this without throwing anything and just speed up the pace of your regular walk along with slower rest periods.

 For the first few sessions, try 30-60 minutes and increase duration as you both adapt.
 Listen to your body, don't push yourself too far and look for signs of exhaustion with your dog (e.g. fast breathing and excessive panting, staggering, not obeying usual commands etc.) In addition, if you or your dog suffer from prolonged soreness, stiffness or fatigue following the workout, tone it down next time!

 PS.
-Don't forget to contact the The Physical Activity Line for education and motivation to keep you moving safely!
+Don't forget to contact the Physical Activity Line at 8-1-1 for education and motivation to keep you moving safely!